recallnet/recall-starter-story-poc/README.md

 4. **Efficient Storage Management:** The agent can create, list, add, and retrieve objects within Recall buckets.

 This starter kit also uses a modified `DirectClient` specifically built to extract chain-of-thought logs.

+### Story Integration

+This repository also uses Story Protocol to create an SPG NFT collection (if one has not already been created), and mints Recall chain-of-thought logs as collection NFTs.

+In order to use this integration, you will need to head to the [Story Aeneid Testnet Faucet](https://cloud.google.com/application/web3/faucet/story/aeneid) and receive testnet tokens, and ensure that the private key from the same address that received the tokens is used for the `STORY_PRIVATE_KEY` env variable (detailed below).

 ### **🔄 Flow of Operations**